Maquoketa Caves State Park: In popular culture

 The park was once featured on an episode of Rescue 911 when a story was done on a hiker who had fallen and was seriously injured while at the park.
 The hiker was saved by paramedics and the Maquoketa volunteer fire department.

-Familicide
+In the news

 In the early morning of July 22, 2022, an assailant killed three members of a family at the campground.
 The assailant, identified as 23-year-old Anthony Sherwin of Nebraska, later committed suicide.